4 Ways to Ensure Parking Lots Are ADA Compliant

 - ROUTE: The ADA specifies that the surface between accessible spaces to the entrance of a building or business should be as flat as possible.
 The guidelines state a slope no greater than 1:12 can exist in the direction of travel, and no steps or curbs can exist along that route.
 Your route must be at least 3 feet wide, provide a firm surface, and slip-resistant.

-It can be tricky to navigate through all the ADA specifications.
+It can be tricky to navigate through all the commercial painting ADA specifications.
 Still, it is one way to ensure that anyone in need of accessible parking has a positive experience when arriving at your business or building.
 A good entry experience speaks volumes to the end-customer and protects you from any future problems with legality.